VDA5050/VDA5050/VDA5050_EN_V1.md

 As shown in the information flow to the operation of AGV, there are at least the following participants (see Figure 2):

 - the operator provides basic information
-- the MC organizes and manages the operation
+- the master control organizes and manages the operation
 - the AGV carries out the orders

 Figure 2 describes the communication content during the operational phase.
-During implementation or modification, the AGV and MC are manually configured.
+During implementation or modification, the AGV and master control are manually configured.

 ![Figure 2 Structure of the Information Flow](./assets/Figure2.png)
 >Figure 2 Structure of the Information Flow

-During the implementation phase, the driverless transport systems (DTS) consisting of MC and AGV is set up.
+During the implementation phase, the driverless transport systems (DTS) consisting of master control and AGV is set up.
-The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the MC by importing from other systems.
+The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the master control by importing from other systems.
 Essentially, this concerns the following content:

-- Definition of  routes: Using CAD import,  routes can be taken over in the MC.
+- Definition of  routes: Using CAD import,  routes can be taken over in the master control.
-Alternatively, routes can also be implemented manually in the MC by the operator.
+Alternatively, routes can also be implemented manually in the master control by the operator.
 Routes can be one-way streets,  restricted for certain vehicle groups (based on the size ratios), etc.
 - Route network configuration:
 Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations, etc. are defined.